 The District participates in the New York State and Local Employees' Retirement System (ERS).
-This is a cost-sharing multiple-employer retirement system.
+This is a costsharing multiple-employer retirement system.
 The System provides retirement benefits as well as death and disability benefits.
 The net position of the System is held in the New York State Common Retirement Fund (the Fund), which was established to hold all net assets and record changes in plan net position allocated to the System.
 The Comptroller of the State of New York serves as the trustee of the Fund and is the administrative head of the System.
-System benefits are established under the provisions of the New York State Retirement and Social Security Law (RSSL).
+The New York State Retirement and Social Security Law (NYSRSSL) govern obligations of employers and employees to contribute, and benefits to employees.
 Once a public employer elects to participate in the System, the election is irrevocable.
 The New York State Constitution provides that pension membership is a contractual relationship and plan benefits cannot be diminished or impaired.
 Benefits can be changed for future members only by enactment of a State statute.
 The District also participates in the Public Employees' Group Life Insurance Plan (GLIP), which provides death benefits in the form of life insurance.
 The System is included in the State's financial report as a pension trust fund.
-That report, including information with regard to benefits provided, may be found at www.osc.state.ny.us/retire/publications/index.php or obtained by writing to the New York State and Local Retirement System, 110 State Street, Albany, NY 12244.
+The System issues a publicly available financial report that includes financial statements and required supplementary information.
+That report may be obtained by writing to the New York State and Local Employees' Retirement System, Office of the State Comptroller, 110 State Street, Albany, NY 12244 or by referring to the ERS Comprehensive Annual Report, which can be found at www.osc.state.nv.us/retire/publications/index.php.

-The Systems are noncontributory except for employees who joined after July 27, 1976, who contribute 3% of their salary for the first ten years of membership, and employees who joined on or after January 2, 2010 who generally contribute 3.0% to 3.5% of their salary for their entire length of service.
+The Systems are noncontributory except for employees who joined after July 27, 1976, who contribute 3% of their salary for the first ten years of membership, and employees who joined on or after January 1, 2010 who generally contribute 3.0% to 3.5% of their salary for their entire length of service.
 In addition, employee contribution rates under ERS tier VI vary based on a sliding salary scale.
 For ERS, the Comptroller annually certifies the actuarially determined rates expressly used in computing the employers' contributions based on salaries paid during the Systems' fiscal year ending March 31.
 For TRS, contribution rates are established annually by the New York State Teachers' Retirement Board pursuant to Article 11 of the Education Law.